deepaknairrpf/JTransfer/README.md

 # JTransfer
-Transfers files over the network.Acts as a FTP server
+Transfers files over the network.

+Acts as a FTP server